 Non-functional consistency - For a typical ESB initiative, this can include consistency around the way security and monitoring policies are applied and implemented.

+Ans.
 Usability: How complicated is the installation process?
-The learning curve of the ESB should not be long.
+The learning curve of the ESB should not belong.

 Maintainability: How to monitor the product?
 If any GUI terminal is available for monitoring the services.

-Community: Is there active community for the ESB.
+Community: Is there an active community for the ESB.
 Various discussion forums, tutorials etc.

 Flexibility: Can the ESB be configured to meet the business requirements.